domnikl/bookkeeping/README.md

 # bookkeeping

+Bookkeeping is a highly opinionated private household management tool.
-This is my bookkeeping application.
-It is heavily opinionated and uses PostgreSQL as a storage backend, FinTS to synchronize bank account balances and transactions and Auth0 to handle sign ins and auth.
+It uses Postgres as a storage backend and FinTS to synchronize bank account balances and transactions as well as Auth0 to handle sign ins and auth.

 ## Refresh access to FinTS

-Just login into the UI of your bank and run `node ace fints` afterwards.
+Depending on your bank, refreshing access sometimes require to login into another app they provide and run `node ace fints` afterward to resync.
+Integration may not work with every bank, you may need to tweak settings as FinTS is a rather obscure protocol.
+Please have a look at the [fints](https://github.com/domnikl/fints) fork.

 ## Building it